takisrs/google-ads-url-checker/README.md

 var TASK_ID = '#PAUSE-' + new Date().toISOString().slice(0, 19).replace('T', ' ');

 /**
- * The label to apply on each ad that get paused
+ * The label to apply on each ad that gets paused
  */
 var LABEL_TO_APPLY = 'AUTO PAUSED AD';
 ```